Creating an Inclusive Environment With Words

 Gender’s fluidity is expressed in the many pronouns students use across the gender spectrum.
 Allied educators understand the necessity of asking their students what pronouns they use—and respecting their decisions.

-A study published in the Journal of Adolescent Health found that when the parents, teachers and peers around them use their chosen names, trans youth experience a lower risk for depression and suicidal ideation.
+A study published in the Journal of Adolescent Health found that when the guardians, teachers and peers around them use their chosen names, trans youth experience a lower risk for depression and suicidal ideation.

 You can affirm transgender and nonbinary students by taking these steps: